Ames Lake Water Association - A Consumer-owned Cooperative in Washington State

 If you are a Member in good standing, you can vote for and/or become a candidate for the Board of Directors which governs the operations of the Association including setting rates and fees.

-Answer: Click here to view a copy of the ALWA’s By-laws.
+Answer: Click here to view a copy of the ALWA’s By-Laws.
+Click here to obtain a copy of our Rules and Regulations.

 Answer: No. Individual Members do not have any water rights per se.
 The Washington Department of Ecology determines the water rights attributed to the Ames Lake Water Association as a whole.
 The amount of water rights is fixed by the Department, and it is unlikely that the Association will be able to obtain any additional water rights in the future.
 It is up to the Association to determine how best to use its water rights on behalf of all its Members.